Download this lesson plan, including handouts, in pdf format.

 - Have students identify swing states.
 They may leave these states blank, or outline them in the color they predict the state will vote.

 - On the night of the election, send a blank map home with students to record the results as they are announced (or to be filled in the next day.)

-Have students create a news show in which they recount and interpret election results.
+Have students create a news show in which they report and interpret election results.
 The show may focus on the 1960 election, a current election, or a comparison of the two.
-The script should include “commentators” who report and analyze the election results.
+The script should include “commentators” and visual aids for the viewers.

-Designate regions on the map, i.e., northeast, south, northwest, southwest, midwest.
+Designate regions on the map, i.e., northeast, south, west, midwest.
 Have students identify which candidate won in each region.